 Dorothea Lange had an eye for photography and a gift of compassion for those less fortunate: after a childhood case of polio, she knew what it was like to struggle.
 So when the Great Depression hit, and all around her were hard-working people who found themselves in desperate need, she knew that she had to share their stories with the world.
 Lange's photographs of the faces behind the statistics of the Great Depression remain deeply affecting today, and this new picture book biography will help kids understand why this influential photographer dedicated her life to this important work.

 In 1926, Gertrude Ederle stood at the edge of the English Channel.
 Her plan was to swim solo across the whole thing — but everyone knew a woman couldn't possibly be a strong enough swimmer to succeed.
 With her body smeared with grease to protect her from jellyfish stings, and a pair of motorcycle goggles to protect her eyes, Ederle set out.
-Fourteen and a half hours later, she reached the other side.
+Fourteen and a half hours later, she reached the other side and made history.
 Author Sue Macy and illustrator Matt Collins team up to create an inspiring account that captures Ederle's physical determination and power, and shows how her swim became a defining moment in the history of women in sports.

 It's a perfect day for Lulu — aka Ladybug Girl — to spend with her father!
 Everything is an adventure when they're together, from hiking a trail and skipping rocks to hanging up laundry to dry.
 And as the pair make pancakes and build a birdhouse, they're also creating special memories of father-daughter time together.
 This sweet board book is perfect for fans of Ladybug Girl to read over and over with their fathers.
 Lulu also appeared in a book celebrating grandfathers this year, Ladybug Girl's Day Out With Grandpa.
 For more books starring this popular character, visit our Ladybug Girl Collection.